namtoki/English/stock/mine/vocabraly.md

   - When it comes to ...
     - When it comes to the weather, there’s nothing I can do.
     - Trust me when it comes to sushi.

+# CONJUNCTION

+- 次の瞬間
+  - and the next thing I knew
+    - I felt dizzy, and the next thing I knew I was being carried by the ambulance.
+- というのも
+  - The reason being ...
+    - I made the decision not to join the program.
+The reason being I thought I wasn't ready yet and didn't have the competence enough to do it.
+    - I decided to turn down the job offer.
+The reason being that, I didn’t want to relocate.
+    - She moved back in with her parents.
+The reason being that, she wanted to take care of her parents.

 # ADVERB